This post may contain affiliate links. See full disclosure here.

 BBQ Style Beans was a simple dish and a huge hit.
 My 17 year old girl especially liked it since she loves anything BBQ.
 I really liked how quick and easy it went together.

 Southwestern Haystacks are another super easy dish.
 This one screams comfort food to me.
 Brown rice elbows (pasta) make a fine base for a hamburger helper style dish.
-One half pound of hamburger (save the other half for chili or cowboy soup), diced tomatoes, (organic) corn, garlic, salt and pepper are all cooked together, served over the pasta and then topped with sour cream and shredded cheese.
+One half pound of hamburger (save the other half for chili or cowboy soup), 1 1/2 cups cooked red beans, diced tomatoes, (organic) corn, garlic, salt and pepper are all cooked together, served over the pasta and then topped with sour cream and shredded cheese.

 The soup we call Cowboy Soup is just a simple mixture of hamburger (one half pound), diced onion, diced tomatoes, broth, tomato sauce, garlic, salt, pepper, and perhaps leftover vegetables.
 It isn’t a dish that needs to simmer so can be ready in no time.
 I brown the hamburger and onions together, season the beef then add the rest of the ingredients and heat through.
 Taste and adjust seasonings and serve.
 Quick and easy.